firstbirdtech/emergence/README.md

 # eMERGEnce

-** !!!THIS PROJECT IS UNDER ACTIVE DEVELOPMENT AND NOT READE FOR USAGE YET !!!**
+**!!!THIS PROJECT IS UNDER ACTIVE DEVELOPMENT AND NOT READE FOR USAGE YET !!!**

-eMERGEnce is bot that helps you to merge all your emerged pull requests automatically on succesfuly build criterias.
+eMERGEnce is a bot that helps you to get rid of all your emerged pull requests automatically on succesful build criterias.

 ## Getting Started